Mattlk13/airbrake-docs/jekyll/_docs/performance-monitoring/getting-started.md

 ---
 layout: classic-docs
-title: Getting started with Performance Monitoring
+title: Performance Monitoring for Rails apps
-short-title: Getting started
+short-title: Performance Monitoring for Rails
 categories: [performance-monitoring]
-description: Getting started with Performance Monitoring
+description: Performance Monitoring for Rails apps
 ---

 Application Performance Monitoring with Airbrake makes it easy to: